vargovargo/LivableCities/personnel.md

 + [Chris Kucharik](http://www.sage.wisc.edu/people/kucharik/kucharik.html) - [SAGE - Nelson](http://www.sage.wisc.edu/)
 > __Chris has not been contacted directly about involvement in Livable Cities__, however, his projects as part of the [Yahara 2070](https://wsc.limnology.wisc.edu/yahara2070) relate to several aspects of Livable Cities.
 I am involved in an ancillary way with one project which examines [Madison's urban heat island](http://www.news.wisc.edu/23223).
 The projects highlights expertise in dense urban environmental monitoring networks.
 We are exploring the option of expanding such work to other cities and combining this data with health endpoints.

-+ [Michael Bell](http://dces.wisc.edu/people/faculty/michael-bell/) - [Commun. & Envir.
-Sociology](http://dces.wisc.edu/) - ___food systems, social capital___
++ [Michael Bell](http://dces.wisc.edu/people/faculty/michael-bell/) - [Community & Environmental Sociology](http://dces.wisc.edu/) - ___food systems, social capital___
 > Michael's name is consistently brought up in many discussions.
 He has worked in South Madison communities through a partnership with Badger Rock Neighborhood Center and the [Center for Resilient Cities](http://resilientcities.org/Resilient_Cities/PROFILE.html).
 Mike helped the center create and administer a neighborhood survey of social capital indicators and was also on a grant proposal to assess the local food/nutrition environment.
 The Department of Community & Environmental Sociology could be an important resource for Livable Cities. __I do not believe he has been approached directly about Livable Cities.__

 + [Steve Ackerman](http://experts.news.wisc.edu/experts/214) - [Cooperative Institute for Meteorological Satellite Studies](http://cimss.ssec.wisc.edu/)
 > Steve's expertise is in satellite monitoring and forecasting.
-He is a key figure in leading efforts toward 'weather-ready cities' and was included on the NSF-SRN proposal around this idea. __I do not believe he has been approached directly about Livable Cities.__
+He is a key figure in leading efforts toward 'weather-ready cities' and was included on the NSF-SRN proposal around this idea. __I do not believe he has been approached directly about Livable Cities.__ Among the Leadership of Livable Cities, Tracey Holloway is in closest contact with Steve.

 + [Susan Webb Yackee](http://www.lafollette.wisc.edu/faculty-staff/faculty/susan-webb-yackee) - [La Follette School of Public Affairs](http://www.lafollette.wisc.edu/index.php)
 > finish